 Letters of Protection to Delay Collections and/or Damage to Your Credit

-In addition to the above, Letters of Protection are sometimes used to delay collection on a previously incurred medical bill.
+In addition to the above, a letter of protection is sometimes used to delay collection on a previously incurred medical bill.
 For example: Assume you are in a wreck.
 You go to a medical facility for care.
 They submit the bill to your health insurance carrier who later refuses to pay the claim because it is for care rendered as the result of an automobile collision.
 You cannot afford the expensive bill.
-Your personal injury lawyer may be able to provide the medical facility with a Letter of Protection in exchange for the medical provider not filing the bill against your credit or otherwise pursuing collection efforts.
-In the same manner as above, the Letter of Protection allows the injured person to wait until the case is resolved in exchange for an agreement to pay the bill out of any proceeds from the claim.
+Your personal injury lawyer may be able to provide the medical facility with a letter of protection in exchange for the medical provider not filing the bill against your credit or otherwise pursuing collection efforts.
+In the same way as above, the letter of protection allows the injured person to wait until the case is resolved in exchange for an agreement to pay the bill out of any proceeds from the claim.
 If there are no proceeds at the conclusion of the claim, the medical provider then still has the right to pursue collection efforts against the injured person.

 Can A Letter of Protection be Used Against Me?

 Insurance company lawyers often try to use letters of protection against the injured party by insinuating that the doctor is biased because his bill is still outstanding.
 Sadly, letters of protection would not even be necessary if the insurance companies paid the bills for the injured person from the git-go.
 They put many people in a position where they have no choice but to seek help under a letter of protection and then they try to use the letter of protection to avoid responsibility for paying the bills at trial.

 Below is an example of what a letter of protection from an attorney to a medical provider may look like:

 Subject: LETTER OF PROTECTION